Master of Education

 Inclusive Practice

-This specialisation is designed to provide educators and allied professionals with opportunities to develop advanced knowledge, understanding and skills in relation to creating learning communities that promote the wellbeing of young people.
-Students will have opportunities to consider a range of perspectives on wellbeing, professional practices that enhance the confidence, resilience, and emotional understanding of young people, approaches to creating enabling, positive learning environments, and engaging families and the community to support the wellbeing and learning of young people.
+This stream is designed to provide educators and allied professionals with opportunities to develop advanced knowledge, understanding and skills in relation to creating learning communities and whole-school approaches that promote the wellbeing of teachers and school students.
+Students will have opportunities to consider a range of perspectives on wellbeing, professional practices and whole school approaches that foster confidence, resilience, and social and emotional learning.
+The stream is designed to enhance understanding of teachers and school students needs, approaches to creating enabling, positive learning environments for all within the school, and engaging families and the community to support the wellbeing of teachers and school students.

 AQF framework